linhdnguyen23/Archive/README.md

 ### 3. Technical Design Summary (1-3 pages) (20pts)

 In addition to being able to write code, or design circuits, engineers need to know how to communicate ideas.
 Therefore, each team will submit a "Technical Design Summary" paper that describes the approach the team took in solving the problem.
 This paper should describe the design ideas, challenges, and outline your solutions.
-One way to think of this, is imagine that your are standing in front of a whiteboard in front of a room full of engineers, trying to explain your design decisions.
+One way to think of this is, imagine that your are standing in front of a whiteboard in front of a room full of engineers trying to explain your design decisions.

-Failure to submit this paper will receive 0 points in this category.
+Failure to submit this paper will result in receiving 0 points in this category.
 And don't even think about making us grab our red correction pen.

 ### 4. That "Something" Extra...
 (5pts)